 Introduction

-The latest advancements in large language models (LLMs) have yielded numerous practical applications, including promising applications in the medical field.
-LLMs can rapidly acquire specialized knowledge in different medical domains.
-They are versatile and can be tailored for various languages and specific contexts, ultimately enhancing global access to medical expertise and information (ref).
-These models have undergone extensive training on large amounts of data and have demonstrated outstanding performance in various natural language processing tasks such as language generation, machine translation, and question-answering (2, 3, 4).
-These models utilize unstructured data like text as input and output and have been pre-trained to be applied to new datasets.
-LLMs can be applied to datasets by using a variety of techniques such as instruction tuning.
+Recent advancements in large language models (LLMs) have led to a surge in their practical applications, notably in the medical field.
+These models, capable of rapidly assimilating specialized knowledge across various medical domains, offer versatility in language and context adaptation, thereby broadening global access to medical expertise (ref).
+LLMs, having undergone extensive training on vast datasets, excel in numerous natural language processing tasks, including language generation, machine translation, and question-answering (2, 3, 4).
+While their primary training focuses on predicting subsequent words, LLMs can function akin to an evidence-based knowledge assistant for practitioners, offering valuable insights and support (ref).

-In medical and clinical settings, machine learning models are commonly employed to predict patient conditions, prognoses, and mortality rates.
-These models frequently include supervised (like classification models), unsupervised (like clustering), and deep learning models that rely on tabular data (5).
-Hospital datasets typically come in the form of both text and tabular formats.
-Classic machine learning models in the realm of patient information management have adopted a two-step process.
-Initially, they transform textual information into structured tables.
-Subsequently, these tables are utilized to train models.
-However, they often struggle to accurately analyze unstructured information, such as clinical notes (5).
+In the realm of medical and clinical practice, machine learning models are increasingly used for predicting patient outcomes, prognoses, and mortality rates.
+These models typically include supervised (e.g., classification models) and unsupervised learning (e.g., clustering algorithms) methods, primarily utilizing structured data (5).
+Clinical datasets often contain a mix of structured and unstructured data, with clinical notes being a prime example of the latter.

+In the domain of patient information management, traditional machine learning paradigms often adopt a bifurcated procedural approach.
+The initial phase involves the transformation of textual information, inherently unstructured, into a structured tabular format.
+The subsequent phase entails the utilization of these structured datasets for the training of various machine learning models (ref).
+However, this dual-phase process is frequently associated with potential pitfalls, including the loss of critical information and the introduction of complexities in model deployment, thereby posing significant challenges in the practical application of these technologies in clinical settings (ref).

-Insufficient research has been conducted so far to assess the performance of LLMs in handling structured data and to determine whether they outperform classic machine learning models.
+The power of LLMs on using clincal text, such as discharge summaries and ward notes are previously showed in detail (ref).
+However, the LLM performance in handling structured data and to determine whether they outperform classic machine learning models is an area for study.
 This is important since much of the previous medical data is stored in a structured format.
 Although these structured data originate from unstructured sources, such as clinical notes, the predictive power of LLMs on tabular data is an unanswered debate (ref).

 This study seeks to address this knowledge gap by conducting a rigorous experiment on LLMs' predictive capabilities in the context of clinical outcomes.
 Specifically, we intend to evaluate their effectiveness in utilizing tabular structured data, which has been manually extracted from clinical notes recorded by healthcare professionals.
 Our second experiment is focused on evaluating the effect of missing values, and the use of LLMs as imputer.
 This pilot study can guide the future use of LLMs on mixed or structured-only datasets.

 Method

-Experiment 1 (using 7 classical ML techniques)
+Ethical Consideration

+Dataset

+In this study we tested our experiments on the previously collected dataset of X patients

+Dataset: Data Collection and Outcomes

+Experiment 1: Seven CML Predictive Performance

 In the first experiment, we employed five classical machine learning methods: Logistic Regression, Support Vector Machine (SVM), Decision Tree, k-Nearest Neighbors (KNN), Random Forest plus Neural Networks, and XGBoost.
 These models were implemented on our dataset to predict mortality outcomes.